 Jennifer Mercado, 22, and Diana Lynn Fledderjohann, 33, were arrested early Tuesday morning and charged with first degree murder in connection with the death of 31-year-old Shawn Thomas Halcom, who was found dead May 10 at a campsite near Five Mile Creek trail in the Foothills northeast of Boise.¹

 We are following the path up Five Mile Creek hoping to return to the road down Orchard Gulch.
 It’s more developed, more scenic than I expected.
 A light breeze and temperatures in the mid-sixties are ideal.

 “What’s wrong?”
 I call back to Brenna.
-Hunter and Jessica are out of sight, ahead.
+The others are out of sight, ahead.
 Brenna is stopped, frowning.
 She doesn’t answer right away but I see it has to do with a contraption she’s trying to keep together for the Little Ponies she’s brought along.

 “It won’t stay in its bed,” she finally explains, clutching some tissues and yarn.

 “Hmm, I think it will be tough to keep that together,” I observe.